simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

 date: "1.26.2020"
 ---

+Some context: In 2018 my wife and I bought 3 former haying fields, about 4.5 acres, and build a home there.
+[Some pictures](https://twitter.com/simonsarris/status/1183143604925190144).
+Landscaping was not in the budget, so we're doing it all ourselves, which takes a considerable chunk of our time and these goals.

 Goals are numbered only in the order I thought of them.
 I will try to update this page as I succeed or fail.

 1. Finish clearing the 3rd field (overtaken by pines) and plant about a half-acre(?) of buckwheat by hand(???) harvest by hand.

+*See the [official buckwheat planting thread](https://twitter.com/simonsarris/status/1261093563087097857) for progress*

 2. Move garden closer to house, so we can walk outside with bare feet on brick path to reach it easily from kitchen